 Well, would you ever?
 I mean really?
 Pay For Twitter followers…

-I came across an article in the last couple of days via Google Alerts about fake Twitter followers (link removed as no longer available) and a certain high-profile presidential candidate.
+I came across an article in the last couple of days via Google Alerts about buying fake followers (link removed as no longer available) and a certain high-profile presidential candidate.

-Another interesting article which I read about paying for Twitter followers discusses why people may feel compelled to pay for Twitter followers.
+Another interesting article which I read about paying for Twitter followers discusses why people may feel compelled to pay for them.
 Apparently you can buy 1,000 followers for around $15.

 Why Would Anyone Buy Twitter Followers?

 - instant gratification;

 - you don’t have to do any hard work to get them;

 - because you can’t get followers organically.

 Hmmm, so my analogy isn’t too far off the mark then.

 But the question is do you actually know what you are paying for?

 Well, if you take a look at TwitterWind.com for example you will get a bunch of inactive Twitter followers added to your account.
 OK, I thought the whole point of social media was interaction.